Gkicks/expense-tracker/README.md

 ## Colour Scheme

 I used the colorama library to style the font by colour.
-I chose to only change the font colour as I believe this makes the application look cleaner and more professional.
+I chose to only change the font colour as I believe this makes the program look cleaner and more professional.
 I chose the following colours for different commands:

 - Red: to display error messages